eoppe1022/joker/README.md

 ````

 ## The Bare Bones
-The `joker` package is built on 1 function:
+The `joker` package is -- right now -- built on 1 function:
 - `knock_knock()`

 which returns a random knock-knock joke, one of the 300+ pre-installed knock-knock jokes.